FedeIlLeone/Tnym-js/README.md

 Tnym-js is an automated tool to spam users on the noted website [Tellonym](https://tellonym.me/).

+> :warning: Account creation is currently broken!
+Create one manually when the browser opens.

 ## Features

 - A very fast spammer.